 Boost your performance

 Learn new solutions from your peers, industry experts and vendor partners in a safe environment.

 Connect and get inspired

 Engage in casual and formal networking online and in-person near you.
 Attend top events like the CIO Peer Forum.

 Build a professional profile and develop your leadership skills through training and collaborating with industry peers.

 Share your experience with the world.
 Make an impact on the profession and future generations of IT executives.

 Latest News & Events

-The CIO Association of Canada (CIOCAN) is proud to announce Sylvain Perras as the President of the recently formed Montreal Chapter.
-Mr. Perras...
+The CIO Association of Canada (CIOCAN) is proud to announce Martin Kyle as the incoming President of the.
+Mr. Kyle is Chief Information Security...

 “The CIO Association of Canada is a member-driven organization that provides a forum for technology executives to connect, learn and improve the role and use of technology in society.
 By becoming involved at both the Chapter and National levels, I have expanded my network of like-minded peers and had the opportunity to participate in dialogue on current topics around emerging technology, leadership and the role of the CIO.
 Beyond the formal events, the informal meetups have fostered a strong sense of community and collegiality.”